Who I am

 Comedian

-Away from code, I dive into the world of comedy.
+Away from code, I’m a professional comedy teacher and performer.
 My journey involves performing and teaching improvised and clown comedy across London, and even integrating comedy with tech in the form of React-based acts at various conferences and tech events.
 This comedic perspective adds a unique twist to my tech engagements, making a partnership with me more than your typical developer-client experience.

 Why me?